-What to choose when it comes to sewing every woman seems to have their personal favorite.
-The different features appeal to different women.
+What to choose when it comes to sewing every person seems to have their personal favorite.
+The different features appeal to different people.
 The White Superlock 534 Serger is no different.
-It has features many women love to use.
+It has features many people love to use.

 White Superlock 534 Serger: This sewing machine is capable of doing a rolled hem.
 Plus, its reputation as a workhorse lets everyone know that it will do their sewing tasks for years to come.
 It must be a good sewing machine as it comes with a 40-page owner’s manual.